-Claude Monet was a prolific artist who created thousands or drawings, sketches and paintings, many of which he deemed not worthy of a signature.
+Claude Monet was a prolific artist who created thousands of drawings, sketches, and paintings - many of which, he deemed not worthy of a signature.

-When signed, Monet used both his given name Claude and his surname.
-Only his juvenilia differed in that he signed "O Monet" (Oscar Monet).
+When signed, Monet used both his given name, Claude, and his surname.
+Only his juvenilia differed in that he signed "O Monet" ( Monet).

 The Beach at Sainte-Adresse, 1867

 On the Bank of the Seine, Bennecourt , 1868

 Boats Lying at Low Tide at F�camp, 1881

 Apples and Grapes, 1880.

 Cliff Walk at Pourville, 1882